irene-1308/final-project-innovation-collective/README.md

     - Age
     - Gender
     - Interests (should be able to add multiple interests)
-  - Database (only for storing profiles, group chats, and server-side session authentication cookies initially)
+  - Database (for storing profiles, group chats, etc.)

 - #### Step 2

   - A chat page for chatting in your local groups

+- #### Step 3

+  - User authentication and authorisation using a pre-built service like Supabase's Auth service (https://supabase.com/docs/guides/auth)

 ### MVP2